StutiSingh876/SIH_Frontend/SIH_backend/app/models.py.README.md

     note: Optional[str]  # Optional note about the mood
 ```

+**Usage:** Used for creating new mood entries and retrieving mood history.
+Each mood log gets a unique ID when saved, which can be used to delete the entry later.

 **Validation Rules:**
 - `user_id`: Must be 1-50 characters, only letters/numbers/underscores/hyphens
 - `mood`: Must be one of: happy, sad, angry, anxious, excited, calm, stressed, confused, grateful, lonely, content, overwhelmed